-Along with the isolation and confusion that may come with a global assignment, your team members away from the office could also struggle to collaborate and communicate with those working in-office.
+Along with the isolation and confusion that may come with a global assignment, your team members that are away from the office could also struggle to collaborate and communicate with those working in the office.
 Provide aid with your mobile team needs by implementing the following steps.

 Documentation for Tasks and Projects

 Between time-zone differences and a lack of in-person conversations, you’ll have limited opportunities to update remote help on current objectives.
 Even if you share a few hours of the workday, these adjustments can significantly impact your production speed and misdirect your team’s work.

 The best way to measure the progress of your goals, keep your entire team aligned and assign tasks to create a document trail, shared among every team member.
 Task management systems are a leading workflow documentation system—among other features—created with the collaborative team in mind.
 As opposed to a spreadsheet stored on a local network, many task management systems are hosted on remote servers, giving everyone on the team secure access to project information, no matter their location.

 Before your team members migrate to your overseas offices, double-check that your business tools operate in the countries where they are located.
 Perhaps the easiest way to guarantee that everyone has access to the same tools is to make sure that these tools integrate with other software in your business toolbox, connect to the internet and don’t rely on information stored on local servers.